Legs of sitting people noting things down. © Photo by The Climate Reality Project on Unsplash

 Introductory poster to the Archaeogaming session 10 “Is it all fun and games?” of the CAA 2025 in Athens, Greece

-Together with Aris Politopoulos (Leiden University), Angus Mol (Leiden University) and Despoina Sampatakou (University of Glasgow) I will organise a session called “Is It All Fun and Games?: The Value(s) of Archaeogaming and other Forms of Play in Digital Heritage and Archaeology”.
-We already had an archaeogaming session two years ago in Amsterdam and it was quite successful!
-We expect many presentations about the topic and hope we can publish the talks afterwards again.
+Together with Aris Politopoulos (Leiden University), Angus Mol (Leiden University) and Despoina Sampatakou (University of Glasgow) I will organise a session entitles “Is It All Fun and Games?: The Value(s) of Archaeogaming and other Forms of Play in Digital Heritage and Archaeology”.
+We had an archaeogaming session in Amsterdam two years ago and it was quite successful!
+We are expecting many presentations on this topic and hope to be able to publish the talks afterwards.

 14th ICAANE 2025 in Lyon

-Between the 2-7 June the International Congress on the Archaeology of the Ancient Near East (ICAANE) takes place at the Université Lumière Lyon 2 and the Maison de l’Orient et de la Méditerranée in Lyon, France.
-The ICAANE is a conference on the archaeology of West Asia and naturally, I will be there to talk about my work in this area.
-I am still thinking, but I plan to present my progress on my online viewer of the Ashurbanipal relief I currently researching.
-I think the topic will be quite fitting and interesting.
+From 2 to 7 June, the International Congress on the Archaeology of the Ancient Near East (ICAANE) will be held at the Université Lumière Lyon 2 and the Maison de l’Orient et de la Méditerranée in Lyon, France.
+The ICAANE is a conference on the archaeology of West Asia, and of course I will be there to talk about my work in that area.
+I am still thinking, but I plan to present my progress on my online viewer of the Ashurbanipal relief that I am currently researching.
+Frankly, I think the topic will be quite appropriate and interesting.

-Maybe I even go for a second presentation, but I am not sure right now.
-In any case, the ICAANE is the place where I know the most people.
-It is always a delight to meet old friends and colleagues, as nearly everyone from the area of West Asian archaeology will be there.
+I might even do a second presentation, but I am not sure at the moment.
+In any case, ICAANE is the place where I know the most people.
+It is always a pleasure to catch up with old friends and colleagues, as almost everyone involved in West Asian archaeology will be there.
 The last conference was in Copenhagen, where I also was pretty active in organising a workshop within the conference.

 Workshop on Paradata in Leiden

-Between the 15-19 September, I was invited to a special topic workshop in Leiden.
+Between the 15th and 19th of September I have been invited to a special topic workshop in Leiden.
 It will be a closed workshop about paradata with a special focus on 3D data, but I am really looking forward to it.
-I not only have friends in Leiden, but also like the city very much.
-Spending a week there while discussing interesting topics sounds like a win to me.
+Not only do I have friends in Leiden, but I also like the city very much.
+Spending a week there and discussing interesting topics sounds like a win.

 2nd DiKopA workshop in Darmstadt

-Finally, our DikopA project will organise a second workshop in 2025.
-We do not have a specific date yet, but I expect it to be very late in the year.
-This years workshop was very successful and made a lot of fun.
-I sincerely hope next years workshop will be the same.
-I am also currently organising something around archaeogaming for some students and really hope that participating students of that event will also participate in our second workshop, but we will see.
-I will report in time!
+Finally, our DiKopA project will organise a second workshop in 2025.
+We do not have an exact date yet, but I expect it to be very late in the year.
+This year’s workshop was very successful and a lot of fun.
+I sincerely hope that next year’s workshop will be the same.
+Also, I am currently organising something around Archaeogaming for some students and I really hope that the students who attended that event will also attend our second workshop, but we shall see.
+I will keep you posted!

 TAGS